Your Comprehensive Guide for All Things Home Loans

-Our goal is to get you ready for the loan that’s perfect for your dream home purchase, not just to shove you into any old loan that could end with you in a house of horrors.
+Our goal at home.loans is to teach you the basics of home finance and help you get the loan that’s perfect for your dream home purchase, not just to shove you into any old mortgage that could end with you in a house of horrors.
 If you’re looking for the TL;DR version, get in touch and we’ll give you our expert advice, free.

 Getting Started with Your Mortgage

 You've reached that All-American milestone.
 Maybe you've done the education, the job, the car.
-Wherever you're at, you’re pretty sure you know where you’re going to live for a while and you’re thinking about that white picket fence.
+Wherever you're at, if you've decided to become a first time home buyer, you’re pretty sure you know where you’re going to live for a while and you’re thinking about that white picket fence.
 Or at least a balcony where you can set some plants.
 You’re ready to own a little bit of something that’s your own, where you can paint the walls “bicycle yellow” and play the television a little bit too loud at 10 PM on a weekday.

 Or maybe you’ve bought before, done the bicycle yellow thing and are ready to move up to a bigger house because you’re starting a family.
 Maybe your job has relocated you, or you’ve relocated your job (gotta love the gig economy!), there are any number of reasons that you may be looking for a mortgage.

 But there’s only one reason you came to this page today; you need more information on getting a home mortgage and you need it in an easy-to-digest format.
 After all, buying a home is an important financial decision, and you want to be as prepared as you possibly can.
 If this is your first time purchasing a home, our first time home buyer guide might be the perfect place to start your journey.
 If it's not your first time, keep reading-- because we still have plenty of information about the home purchase process ranging from preapproval to closing costs that might be helpful for you as well.